Omobolawole/pixel-art-maker/README.md

 # Pixel Art Maker Project

-Pixel Art Maker Project for Udacity's Web Nanodegree Programs.
+Pixel Art Maker Project for Udacity's Web Nanodegree Programs

 I have made a Pixel Art Game, using my knowledge of HTML and CSS and JavaScript.